 The Post Anesthesia Care Unit, PACU, provides training in the postoperative care of surgical patients.
-During the CA1 and CA2 years, each resident will spend two weeks covering the PACU.
-As a CA3 the Team Captain is responsible for the management of the patients in the PACU in the evenings and on weekends.
+During the CA1 or CA2 years, residents will spend two weeks covering the PACU.
+As Team Captain, a CA3 resident is responsible for the management of the patients in the PACU in the evenings and on weekends.
 The Milstein Hospital has 33 operating rooms and 3 cystoscopy suites.
 At the Milstein Hospital there are approximately 70-90 patients admitted to the PACU each day.
 Between 40-50% of the patients are ambulatory and will be discharged home directly from the PACU.

 The teaching experience begins in the morning when the resident and attending covering the PACU get sign out from the previous night’s Team Captain on patients remaining in the PACU overnight.
 Throughout the day, as new patients arrive, the resident keeps in close contact with the attending as they review and manage patients together.
 Other responsibilities may include the evaluation of patients for emergency surgery and anesthesia consultations.